 - Memorable.
 Visually represented information is easier to remember than text.

 - Attractive.
 Visual content stimulates humans, which makes the content more engaging and attractive.

 That’s right.
 Visualizing data in your content strategy encourages the audience to engage with your content.
 With infographics and charts, you can invite your target audiences to explore the data and draw their own answers to their questions about a given topic.

 The information you gather can help you develop different types of content that can help your audience better understand the data.
 Besides data-driven articles, you can develop:

-- Infographics – The easiest way to digest data.
-Infographics are excellent data-driven content guidelines for your readers.
+- Infographics.
+The easiest way to digest data.
+Infographics are exceptional data-driven content guidelines for your readers.

 Where Can You Gather the Data for Your Content?

 As we said above, excellent data-driven content starts with compelling data.
 Luckily, we live in a day and age where it’s easy to get the information that you need.
 There are two major ways to collect data for your content strategy: